-1. Press FLASH and dial [50].
-Flexible button #24 (New Range) is lit and the following message displays:
+1. Press FLASH and dial [50] or dial [51].
+Flexible button #24 (New Range) is lit and one of the following messages displays:

-2. Enter the range of station numbers to be programmed.
-To program only one station, enter the number twice (100 100).
+2. Enter the range of fixed station numbers (100-131) to be programmed.
+If only one station is being programmed, enter that number twice, e.g., [100 100].

-If the HOLD button is pressed without entering a station range, ALL stations are selected.
+If HOLD is pressed without entering a station range, ALL stations are selected.

 3. Press HOLD to save the entry.
 A confirmation tone sounds and the display updates.
-Flexible button #19 (Page A) is lit.
+Flexible button #19 is lit.
+The display updates to reflect current programming for Page A: